Announcing the 2023 Edition of My Internet Law Casebook

-I’m pleased to announce the 2021 edition of my Internet Law casebook, Internet Law: Cases & Materials.
-If I counted editions, this would be the 12th edition.
-The book is available as a PDF at Gumroad for $10, as a Kindle ebook for $9.99, and in hard copy at Amazon for $20.
-[The hard copy comes with a free PDF on request; and shipping should be free on Amazon Prime.]
+I’m pleased to announce the 2023 edition (14th edition) of my Internet Law casebook, Internet Law: Cases & Materials.
+The book is available as a PDF at Gumroad for $10, a Kindle ebook for $9.99, a softcover version for $20, and a hardcover version for $28.
+[All printed versions come with a free PDF on request.]
 For my thoughts about self-publishing an ebook casebook, see this article.

-If you’re an academic and would like a free evaluation copy, please email me.
+If you’re an academic and would like a free evaluation PDF, email me.
 I can also share my presentation slides and lecture notes.
-You might also check out (1) my Internet Law course page, which includes 24 years of syllabi and old exams with sample answers, (2) my article on “Teaching Cyberlaw,” (3) my blog post on teaching Internet Law as an online-only course, and (4) my Canvas modules for the 2020 online-only course.
+You might also check out (1) my Internet Law course page, which includes over a quarter-century of syllabi and old exams with sample answers, (2) my article on “Teaching Cyberlaw,” (3) my blog post on teaching Internet Law as an online-only course, and (4) my Canvas modules for my Fall 2021 online-only course.

-Over the years, I’ve posted a number of book excerpts that are accessible for free, including:
+Over the years, I’ve posted a number of book excerpts, including:

 - The entire chapter on online contracts.
-It makes a nice module to add an online contracts piece to another course.
+I posted the 2022 version.
+The chapter makes a nice module to add discussion about online contracts to another course.

 - Primer on FOSTA